nettemhandu/Pet-Simulation-Game/README.md

 Polymorphism: Methods like play() and makeSound() behave differently for each pet type.

-Abstraction: Abstract Pet class defines essential pet behaviors that all pets implement.
+Abstraction: Abstract Pet class defines essential pet behaviors that all pets implement

 Features a simple console based interaction loop to feed, play, and check pet stats.
 Well-structured and easily extensible for new pets, items or gameplay mechanics.